Clemapfel/jluna/docs/manual.md

 ### Type Info

-When gathering information about types, it is important to understand the difference between a types fields, its parameters, its methods and its properties.
+When gathering information about types, it is important to understand the difference between a types fields, its parameters, its properties and its methods.
 Consider the following type declaration:

 ```julia
 # in julia